wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/perform-custom-updates-powerapps-canvas-app/includes/4a-exercise-patch.md

 	```powerappsfl
 	Patch(CityPopulations,Defaults(CityPopulations),{Country:Country.Text,City:City.Text,Population:Value(Population.Text)})
 	```
-1. Now lets add addtional Countries to our Gallery.
+1. Now lets add additional Countries to our Gallery.
 Go to the right-hand side of the screen and click the Preview icon.

 	![Screenshot of the Canvas app with Gallery, Preview icon.](../media/4a-exercise-patch-preview-icon.png)